wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 4 Now the name of the young man was George, and his sir-name was Croghan.

-5 So, on the first day of the eighth month, about the going down of the sun, a mighty host from Maiden appeared before the hold ;
+5 So, on the first day of the eighth month, about the going down of the sun, a mighty host from Malden appeared before the hold ;

 6 Even a thousand savages, and about five hundred men of war of Britain ; and Proctor was the commander thereof.

 7 Moreover, they brought the instruments of destruction in great plenty even howitzers, which were not known in the days of the children of Israel.

-8 Had they had prepared themselves for the fight ? and encompassed the place round about, both by land and by water.
+8 And they had prepared themselves for the fight, and encompassed the place round about, both by land and by water.

 9 After which Proctor sent a message to the brave Croghan, by a captain whose name was Elliot, and the words thereof were in this sort :

 10 Lo ! now ye can neither move to the right nor to the left, to escape, for we have hemmed you in ;

-11 Therefore, that your blood may not be spilt in vain, we command that ye give up the strong bold into the hands of the servants of the king, and become captives.
+11 Therefore, that your blood may not be spilt in vain, we command that ye give up the strong hold into the hands of the servants of the king, and become captives.

-12 We have the destroying engines in abundance, and- we are a numerous host.
+12 We have the destroying engines in abundance, and we are a numerous host.

-13 Furthermore, if ye refuse then shall the wild savages be let loose upon you ; and there shall b-e none left among you to go and tell the tidings thereof,
+13 Furthermore, if ye refuse then shall the wild savages be let loose upon you ; and there shall be none left among you to go and tell the tidings thereof,

 14 But when Croghan heard the message, he answered and said unto Elliot, Get thee now to thy chief captain, and say unto him, I refuse ; neither will I hearken unto him :

-15 And if it be so, that he come against me with his whole host, even then will I not turn aside from the fierce battle ; though his numbers were as the sand on the sen shore.
+15 And if it be so, that he come against me with his whole host, even then will I not turn aside from the fierce battle ; though his numbers were as the sand on the sea shore.

 16 Lo !
-David, of old, with a sling and a stone, slew the mighty Goliath : and shall the people of Columbia be afraid, and bow before the tyrants of Europe ?
+David, of old, with a sling and a stone, slew the mighty Goliah : and shall the people of Columbia be afraid, and bow before the tyrants of Europe ?

 17 Then Elliot returned to the army of the king : and immediately the mouths of their engines were opened against the fort.